jvanlier/jvanlier.github.io/_posts/2017-08-26-kaggle-house-price-prediction.md

 The ensemble model selection could also be automated.

 # Conclusion
-I described how I set up the system with which I've tested my assumptions in Kaggle's "House Price: Advanced Regression Techniques" challenge.
+I described how I set up the system with which I've tested my assumptions in Kaggle's "House Prices: Advanced Regression Techniques" challenge.
 Of course, something like this is only practically feasible with a small data set, but it's been very useful to climb the ranks and it was a lot of fun to build.

 [kaggle_hp]: https://www.kaggle.com/c/house-prices-advanced-regression-techniques